whyihk/Cloudability-Reporter/README.md

 The script generates an Excel file with:
 - Separate worksheets for AWS and Azure data
+- Category as the first column for cost classification
 - Formatted headers and columns
 - Auto-adjusted column widths
 - Filename format: `cloudability_report_YYYYMMDD.xlsx`